Comparing Latch (NASDAQ:LTCH) & Resideo Technologies (NYSE:REZI)

 |N/A

-This table compares Latch and Resideo Technologies’ gross revenue, earnings per share and valuation.
+This table compares Resideo Technologies and Latch’s gross revenue, earnings per share and valuation.

 |Gross Revenue